Overview of the EEOST Capital Fund

 EEOST Capital Fund projects

-To date, the Department of Early Education and Care and the Children's Investment Fund at CEDAC have awarded four rounds of EEOST Capital Fund grants that provided at total of $19 million to 25 agencies across the state.
-View the list of EEOST Capital Fund grant awards.
+To date, the Department of Early Education and Care and the Children's Investment Fund at CEDAC have awarded seven rounds of EEOST Capital Fund grants that provided a total of $39.2 million to 74 projects across the state.

 How to apply for an EEOST Capital Fund grant